Justdenton/FilmQueryProject/README.md

 # FilmQueryProject

 ## Overview
 The Film Query Application project is a command line application that retrieves and displays film data (alternative to using MySQL).
+When run, it allows a user to search for films by ID or keyword.
+The console will print the film's title, release year, rating, description, language, and cast.

 ## Technologies Used:
 Eclipse IDE, Java, SQL, Java Database Connectivity (JDBC), git, GitHub.